 Tools needed: -thin flat-head screwdriver or butter knife -standard Phillips screwdriver

 Before you begin, be sure to unplug any cables plugged into the hard drive case and to discharge all potential static built up on you/your clothing by touching a grounded, metal object that is not the hard drive….
-It seems like simple stuff but is really important.
+It seems like basic stuff but is really important.

 Steps: 1) Turn the hard drive over.
 Gently wedge the flat-head screwdriver or butter knife between the hard drive enclosure’s base plate and the main body of the enclosure.
 Begin to slowly pry so that the side of the enclosure begins to bow outward.
 Continue until the base plate pops out.
 Keep the popped out side close to seam (so the still-attached side of the base plate doesn’t get bent).
 Perform the same pry technique on the other side of the base to fully remove the plate.